obarrera/SocketTestRepo/Socket Docs/Script for Demo Video.md

 ---

-#### [Scene 2: Accessing Organization Alerts]
+#### [Scene 2: Accessing Security Policy Page]
 **Narrator:**
-"Start by accessing the organization alerts.
-Navigate to the 'Alerts' section on the left-hand menu."
+"To get started, let's navigate to the Security Policy page.
+This is where you can configure how different types of alerts are handled.
+We will review an example Security Policy configuration, but it's important for each security policy to be tailored to meet the requirements of your organization."

 **Visuals:**
-- Screen recording of navigating to the 'Alerts' section.
+- Screen recording of navigating to the 'Security Policy' page.

 ---

-#### [Scene 3: Overview of Alerts Dashboard]
+#### [Scene 3: Overview of Security Policy]
 **Narrator:**
-"Here, you can see all the alerts detected within your organization's repositories.
-Alerts are categorized by severity: Critical, High, Medium, and Low."
+"On the Security Policy page, you can see various alert types categorized by severity.
+You have options to Block, Warn, Monitor, or Ignore these alerts."

 **Visuals:**
-- Highlight the different severity categories and the alerts listed under each.
+- Highlight the different alert types and the actions available for each.

 ---

-#### [Scene 4: Alert Actions Functionality]
+#### [Scene 4: Blocking an Alert]
 **Narrator:**
-"Socket provides four key actions to manage alerts: Block, Warn, Monitor, and Ignore.
-Let's see how these actions work."

-**Visuals:**
-- Zoom in on the alert actions dropdown menu.

----

-#### [Scene 5: Blocking an Alert]
-**Narrator:**
-"When an alert is critical, like 'Known malware', it's important to block it immediately to protect your codebase."
+"When an alert is critical, like 'Known malware', it may be better for your organization to block it immediately to protect your codebase."

 **Visuals:**
 - Click on a critical 'Known malware' alert.